KB User's Guide - Documents Tab - Document Style Guidelines

 Adapted from Apple KB.

-Underline Make minimal use of underlines to avoid confusion with hyperlinks.
+Underline Using underlines is not recommended in order to avoid confusion with hyperlinks.
 "Quotation Marks" To indicate error messages, screen prompts, or field names.
 "Error: type 1".

 Fill in the "Host" field.